mdub/packer-ubuntu-12.04-docker/README.md

 that are Docker-ready on top of Ubuntu 12.04.
 This involves upgrading the kernel and installing Docker.

-Currently this is only setup for Amazon, but it should be trivial to add more platforms to this.

 ## Usage

 First, [install Packer](http://www.packer.io/intro/getting-started/setup.html).